alemart/encantar-js/docs/faq.md

 ### What if I'm a non-profit organization?

-If you distribute your applications, and all their parts, as free and open-source software under the GPL, while also keeping the Watermark Notices, then you may use the [Free Edition](#which-edition-should-i-pick).
+If you distribute your applications, and all their parts, as free and open-source software under the GPL, while also keeping the Watermark Notices, then you may use the Free Edition.
 Otherwise you must purchase a license, just like individuals doing non-profit works with the library.

-### What if I'm making applications for clients?

-Ask yourself: who is going to distribute the application?

-Whoever distributes a proprietary application to others must have a license key.
-Browser delivery counts as distribution.
-If your clients are distributing proprietary applications (for example, through their own domain or app store account), then each of your clients needs their own license key.
-If you are the one distributing proprietary applications, then you need your own license key.

-License keys are not transferable.
-A separate license key is required for each client who distributes proprietary applications.
-You can ask your client to buy a license key.

-Your client doesn't need a separate license key if you are going to distribute the application through your own domain (assuming you have your own license key).
-In this case, you, the author of the application, must be able to distribute that application under your name.

-A license key may be issued to an individual or to a company.
-The licensee must be the one distributing the application.

 ### What if the product is beyond my means, considering my country's currency?